 The extreme contrast used by Velázquez between light and dark allowed him to portray the everyday items in the painting, as well as the physical characteristics of the two figures, in an almost photographic manner.

-Every object appears to be illuminated in its own particular way by the light source coming from the left.
+Every object appears to be illuminated in a particular way by the light source coming from the left.

 5. It has been part of a Scottish museum’s collection since the 1950s